bmp-43/INSPECTOR-CLI/README.md

     python3 inquisitor.py
     ```

-    - Select the tool you want to use (Port Scanner or Subdomain Enumerator).
+    - Select the tool you want to use (Port Scanner, Subdomain Enumerator, or Path Enumerator).
     - Follow the prompts for each tool.
     - For the Port Scanner, enter the IP address or domain to scan.
     - For the Subdomain Enumerator, enter the domain to enumerate.
+    - For the Path Enumerator, enter the target URL/domain to brute-force directories.

 ## Folder Structure